abpio/abp-commercial-docs/en/startup-templates/microservice/infrastructure.md

 ## ElasticSearch & Kibana Integration

-[ElasticSearch](https://www.elastic.co/elasticsearch/) is used for [Serilog](https://serilog.net/) integration for logging.
-ElasticSearch docker-compose service configuration is as below
+[ElasticSearch](https://www.elastic.co/elasticsearch/) is used for [Serilog](https://serilog.net/) integration for logging and [Kibana](https://www.elastic.co/kibana) is used as the visualization tool that integrated to ElasticSearch.
+Docker-compose service configuration for these services is defined as below

 ```yaml
 elasticsearch: